xynehq/code-trainer/README.md

 # CPT-LoRA Fine-Tuning Scripts

-This repository provides scripts and resources for fine-tuning CPT (Chinese Pre-trained Transformer) models using LoRA (Low-Rank Adaptation) methods, focusing on flexibility, efficiency, and reproducibility.
+This repository provides scripts and resources for fine-tuning CPT (Continued Pre-training) models using LoRA (Low-Rank Adaptation) methods, focusing on flexibility, efficiency, and reproducibility.

 ## Repository Structure